 How many of the above brands do you recognize?

-I’ve picked out seven brands that make great bikes but don’t necessarily get the attention that the established brands do.
+I’ve picked out seven brands that make great bikes but don’t necessarily get the attention that the top brands do.
 You might call some underrated.
-Others are just gaining a foothold in the U.S. market.
-Maybe you’ve never heard of others.
-Or if you have, maybe you don’t know much about them.
-Read on to learn more about where these brands come from and why they might be making your next favorite bike
+Others are just gaining a foothold in the U.S. Maybe you’ve never heard of some!
+Read on to learn more about where these brands come from and why they might be your next bike.

-Factor was founded in 2007 in Norfolk, England with a motorsports background.
-The Factor engineering firm began as an offshoot of bf1systems, an electronics provider for several automotive and motorsports companies.
+Factor was founded in 2007 in Norfolk, England and comes from a motorsports background.
+The Factor engineering firm began as an offshoot of bf1systems, an electronics provider for automotive and motorsports companies.
 Before bicycles, Factor engineers did design work for prestigious brands like Ferrari, Aston Martin, Lamborghini, Maserati, as well as several F1, Moto GP, and WRC teams.

 Factor transitioned to bikes in 2009 and in 2013 introduced its first production road bike, the Vis Vires.
 The Vis Vires had a stunning aero frame that ignored the UCI rulebook and turned heads with a “Twin Vane” split down tube and a split “Dual Bayonet” fork.
 The looks were divisive, but the innovative design, speed, and stiffness wowed journalists and enthusiasts.

-In recent years, cycling fans saw Factor bikes in the pro peloton.
+In recent years, cycling fans may have seen Factor bikes in the pro peloton.
 It sponsored AGR2 La Mondiale and currently provides bikes to the Israel Start-Up Nation World Tour team.
-In 2021, expect to see seven-time grand tour winner Chris Froome racing aboard the Ostro VAM, Factor’s aero race bike, and the O2, its lightweight climbing bike.
-I’ve also personally been enjoying the Factor Vista endurance bike (review to come soon) which brings some of the innovative design features from the Vis Vires and ONE aero bikes to the all-road category.
+I’ve also personally been enjoying the Factor Vista endurance bike (read the review here) which brings some of the innovative design features from the Vis Vires and ONE aero bikes to the all-road category.

 The EWS winning Meta AM 29 enduro bike.